Prefectures of Togo

 4. ~1982: Name of Dapango circumscription changed to Dapaong.

 5. 1981-06-23: Laws No. 81-8 and 81-9 took effect.
-They dealt with the administrative reorganization of the territory of Togo.
-I haven't been able to find exactly what those laws said or did, but they may have been responsible for creating Kara region, or changing the status of circumscriptions to prefectures.
-Here are a map and another map , showing the prefectures as of the period roughly from 1981 to 1995.
+Status of circumscriptions changed to prefectures.
+These laws may also have been responsible for creating Kara region.
+Here are a map and another map showing the prefectures as of the period roughly from 1981 to 1995.

 PrefectureISOFIPSRegAlternate